ThiagoGasparini/README_Thiago/README.md

 Student Web Developer Full Stack at Trybe!!!
 --------------------------------------------

-Graduated from the UniOpet University Center in Civil Engineering and currently a Full Stack Web Development student at Trybe.
-I did an engineering internship in the project sectors and worked as a real estate consultant focused on low-end properties.
-After dissatisfaction with the area of ​​civil construction and with a great desire to migrate to the area of ​​software development, I met Trybe, where I am currently a student at this school that teaches us to program, learn and work.
-Extremely essential programming languages ​​for the current market, such as JavaScript and Python, and frameworks such as React, React hooks and Redux for the front-end; SQL, Docker, Node.js, TypeScript, POO and MongoDB for the Backend; in addition to data structures, they are technologies seen during Trybe's full stack course.
-I'm passionate about technological advances and companies working to contribute to a better digital world for everyone.
+Graduated from the UniOpet University Center in Civil Engineering and currently a Full Stack Web Development student at Trybe, a school that teaches us how to program, learn and work.

+With a great desire to migrate to the area of ​​software development, which reverberated internally for a long time in my life, I decided that this was the time to make this career transition.

+Extremely essential programming languages ​​for the current market, such as JavaScript and Python, and frameworks such as React and Redux for the front-end; SQL, Docker, Node.js, TypeScript, POO and MongoDB for the Backend; in addition to data structures, they are technologies seen during Trybe's full stack course.

+I am passionate about technological advances and companies working to contribute to a better digital world for all.

 * 🌍  I'm based in Curitiba
 * ✉️  You can contact me at [thiago\_engprod@outlook.com](mailto:thiago_engprod@outlook.com)